Skip to content

 Top Programs

 The fields Grossmont College awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in El Cajon, California, Grossmont College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 34%.
+The graduation rate is roughly 34%.

-Ten years out, alumni of Grossmont College report median earnings of $40,309; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Grossmont College report median earnings of $40,309, a figure worth comparing against the cost of attendance before enrolling.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Grossmont College, with an economic connectedness score of 1.24 (about 1.0 is the national norm).
-Its friending bias is low (0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Grossmont College.
+Its economic connectedness score is 1.24, where about 1.0 is the national norm.
+Its friending bias is low (0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 5% of students take part in civic and volunteering activity.

 Similar Schools